Looking to get a full-body workout at home? This is our guide to buying the best indoor rowing machines from $200 to $1,500

 4.XTERRA Fitness ERG200 Folding Magnetic Resistance Rower Machine: The best for under $200

-- Dual extruded aluminum seat slide rails mounted to a steel frame provides incredibly smooth and Stable motion
+- Durable dual extruded aluminum seat slide rails mounted to a steel frame

-- Large 3.7 inch LCD monitor features an easy-to-read Adjustable angle with all the necessary information - clearly displays elapsed time, stroke count, calories, total count, and scan
+- Large adjustable 3.7” LCD monitor clearly displays elapsed time, stroke count, calories, total count, and scan

-- 8 levels of magnetic resistance is accessed through a Dial resistance knob mounted conveniently right in front of you
+- 8 levels of magnetic resistance are accessed through a dial resistance knob

 This is a magnetic rowing machine, which is more in common with the mid-range models on this list than the top end.
 There are 8 resistance levels in total, although it should be noted that these may not provide enough of a challenge if you’re an experienced rower.